legesher/legesher-docs/guide/legesher/roadmap.md

 Epics are described as larger feature goals that are set for the project.
 Epics are usually comprised of multiple issues that all feed into the epic's completion.
 These have their own label `Epic`.

 For example, one of our current epics include [Preparing for Open Source Release](https://github.com/legesher/legesher/issues/1).
-On Github it looks like a normal issue with another label, but within the ZenHub project management tool it contains a snapshot of all the issues that are associated with the epic, current status of all of the issues as well as their story point estimations.
+On GitHub it looks like a normal issue with another label, but within the ZenHub project management tool it contains a snapshot of all the issues that are associated with the epic, current status of all of the issues as well as their story point estimations.

 This is what it might look like on ZenHub:
 <img src="/lib/images/ZenHubEpicView.png" align="center"/>